Activation Steering for Accent Adaptation in Large Audio Language Models: Experiment Settings

 We evaluate steering in a single-layer sweep across 32 encoder layers, where each layer and each steering strength $\alpha$ are tested independently.
 We choose $\alpha$ = [0.5, 1, 2, 5] to cover different scale of steering strength.
 Steering effectiveness is evaluated by the resulting change in Word Error Rate (WER).

-To reduce bias from overly easy or overly difficult samples, the evaluation set is constructed by balanced sampling: half of the utterances are drawn from samples with $\mathrm{WER}=0$, and the other half from samples with $\mathrm{WER}>0$.
-In a typical setting, we sample 100 utterances from each group, yielding 200 evaluation samples in total.
+To reduce bias from difficulty, the evaluation set is constructed by balanced sampling: We first input the candidate utterances to the trained model.
+Then we select half of the target utterances from samples with $\mathrm{WER}=0$, and the other half from samples with $\mathrm{WER}>0$.
+In the default setting, we sample 100 utterances from each group, yielding 200 evaluation utterances in total.
+We use the same balanced subset and evaluation protocol for the steering results in Sec.
+4 and for the Base, Steer, and PEFT comparison in Table 1.